Match Play Competition

 All possible final scores are presented in green fields of the table below:

-Handicap Allowance in Match Play
+Playing Handicap in Match Play

 In a handicap Match Play the better side (player or team with the lower handicap) plays at scratch.
-The weaker side (player or team with the higher handicap) gets his handicap strokes by subtracting the lower handicap allowance from the higher.
+The weaker side (player or team with the higher handicap) gets his handicap strokes by subtracting the lower playing handicap from the higher.

 The weaker side allocates the handicap strokes for the most difficult holes in order of the difficulty, starting from the stroke index 1.
 For example, if there are 21 handicap strokes, the side gets two additional strokes on three most difficult holes (SI 1, 2 and 3) and a single stroke on the rest of the holes (SI from 4 to 18).